sjsucmpe272-fall21/FundGalaxy/README.md

 ## Introduction to the problem statement

-   Build a used car trading platform to simplify the trading process.
-By leveraging the historical data, we can build a regression model for car price prediction, the user can      get a quote in real-time.
+   Building a used car trading platform to simplify the trading process.
+By leveraging the historical data, we can build a regression model for car price prediction with which      users can get a quote in real-time.

 ## Abstract (rough draft)